The Oppression of Slavery and Entrapment

-Enslavement shapes many of the relationships in Rhys’s novel—not just those between blacks and whites.
+Enslavement shapes many of the relationships in Rhys’s novel—not just those between Black and white people.
 Annette feels helplessly imprisoned at Coulibri Estate after the death of her husband, repeating the word “marooned” over and over again.
 Likewise, Antoinette is doomed to a form of enslavement in her love for and dependency upon her husband.
 Women’s childlike dependence on fathers and husbands represents a figurative slavery that is made literal in Antoinette’s ultimate physical captivity.

 Subtleties of race and the intricacies of Jamaica’s social hierarchy play an important role in the development of the novel’s main themes.
 Whites born in England are distinguished from the white Creoles, descendants of Europeans who have lived in the West Indies for one or more generations.
-Further complicating the social structure is the population of black ex-slaves who maintain their own kinds of stratification.
+Further complicating the social structure is the population of formerly enslaved Black people who maintain their own kinds of stratification.
 Christophine, for instance, stands apart from the Jamaican servants because she is originally from the French Caribbean island of Martinique.
 Furthermore, there is a large mixed-race population, as white slave owners throughout the Caribbean and the Americas were notorious for raping and impregnating female slaves.
-Sandi and Daniel Cosway, two of Alexander Cosway’s illegitimate children, both occupy this middle ground between black and white society.
+Sandi and Daniel Cosway, two of Alexander Cosway’s illegitimate children, both occupy this middle ground between Black and white society.

 Womanhood intertwines with issues of enslavement and madness in Rhys’s novel.
 Ideals of proper feminine deportment are presented to Antoinette when she is a girl at the convent school.
 Two of the other Creole girls, Miss Germaine and Helene de Plana, embody the feminine virtues that Antoinette is to learn and emulate: namely, beauty, chastity and mild, even-tempered manners.
 Mother St. Justine’s praises of the “poised” and “imperturbable” sisters suggest an ideal of womanhood that is at odds with Antoinette’s own hot and fiery nature.
 Indeed, it is Antoinette’s passion that contributes to her melancholy and implied madness.